 There are criteria that help workers immediately determine if exposure to hydrogen sulfide gas meets dangerous to life or health concentrations.

-50 PPM PEL-Peak, according to The Occupational Safety and Health Administration (OSHA,) this is the peak permissible exposure to hydrogen sulfide, meaning, this is the level that should never be exceeded.
+50 PPM PEL-Peak, according to The Occupational Safety and Health Administration (OSHA,) is the peak permissible exposure to hydrogen sulfide, meaning this is the level that should never be exceeded.

 The regulations set up by employers and the Occupational Safety and Health Administration (OSHA) should always be followed.
-Not adhering to these standards can lead to harmful physical effects and, in the worst cases, death.
+Not adhering to these standards can lead to harmful physical effects and death in the worst cases.

 The Environmental Protection Agency

 The U.S Environmental Protection Agency (EPS) helps protect public health and environmental health.
 The Environmental Protection Agency also provides guidelines on how to handle hydrogen sulfide gas and what to do in an emergency situation, including hydrogen sulfide gas.